potilivre/potilivre.github.io/content/post/software-freedom-day-2025/index.md

 ---

-**✊🐧 Nos vemos no dia 27 de Setembro de 2025 no Software Freedom Day Natal!**
+**✊🐧 Nos vemos no dia 27 de Setembro de 2025 no Dia do Software Livre Natal!**